sberan/Fixy/README.md

         lastName: Gibbons
         manager: Employee(bill)

-Now use your fixtures from Java:
+Now use your fixtures from Java: (assuming you have a transaction active)

     //load fixtures
     Fixy fixtures = JPAFixy.create(entityManager);